FREE SHIPPING ON ORDERS $99+

 These four-legged heroes have a special job: rescuing koalas from the bushfires.
 These dogs use their strong sense of smell to help find, locate, and save koalas in danger.
 Multiple groups are sponsoring these koala-sniffing dogs around Australia.
 The International Fund for Animal Welfare (IFAW), Friends of the Koala Inc., TATE Animal Training Enterprises, and Detection Dogs for Conservation are training dogs to identify the smell of koala fur to find and save koalas.

-When they are in danger, koalas tend to climb high up in trees to protect themselves.
+When they are in danger, koalas tend to climb high trees to protect themselves.
 This makes it hard for humans to find them and leaves them vulnerable to the fire.
 Detector dogs can help humans locate the koalas by using their strong senses to sniff out koala fur.
 If it is not too windy, these dogs are able to identify their smell from the trees and find koalas trying to escape the fires.

 In difficult conditions such as strong winds, these dogs search for koala poop to find clues as to where a koala has been.
 The handler of the dog will then come and look in the trees for the endangered koala.